roshanacharya1/Doc-Case/README.md

 ## Doc_Case App Flutter

-An app for digitalising medical documents
+An app for digitalising medical documents.
+This app lets you keep all the health related documents with you, whenever you go, wherever you go.

 ## Screenshots